Join us for an adventure in flavor!

 Chuck roast comes from the neck and upper shoulder, and is naturally a tougher cut of meat.
 It becomes tender when the fats and connective tissues break down during long cooking time, at lower temperatures than you would cook a steak.

-Therefore, the first thing you want to look for is a well marbled cut of chuck roast.
+So, I always look for a well-marbled cut of chuck roast.
 It’s not diet food, so don’t look for leaner pieces.

-As it refrigerates and freezes very well, and leftovers can be used in a variety of ways, we also look for a larger cut, around 4 pounds.
+As it refrigerates and freezes very well, and leftovers can be used in a variety of ways, I also look for a larger cut, around 4 pounds.

-If you don’t see what you’re looking for in the meat department, ask the butcher to cut a chuck roast to your specifications.
+If you don’t see what you’re looking for in the meat department, ask the butcher to cut it to your specifications.

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.